1996 NFL draft

 In contrast to its successes at wide receiver and linebacker, the 1996 draft had often been rated as the worst for quarterbacks.
 None of the eight drafted quarterbacks made the Pro Bowl or an All-Pro team and half did not play.
 As of 2022, this remains the last draft without a quarterback selected in the first round.
 Previously, the 1988 draft had been the last with no quarterback selected in the first round.

+The last remaining active player in the NFL from the 1996 draft class was Ray Lewis, who retired after the 2012 season, right after winning Super Bowl XLVII as a member of the Baltimore Ravens.